When you want to visit Spain for different purposes, you might need a Spain visa.

 Spanish non-immigrant visas or short-stay visas are the visas that let you enter the country for a limited time.
 There are different types according to the purpose of your visit, as follows:

 Spain Airport Visa is permission to stop in one of the Spanish airports to get another flight.
 You may only stay there for up to 24 hours.

 Spain Airport Visa is a short-stay visa.
 If you need to change your flight to one of the Spanish airports, you might need a Transit Visa.
-By this visa, you can only have access to the Spanish international airport zone.
-The Schengen law DOES NOT ALLOW foreigners to travel/stay in the Spanish international zone without the visa.
-Airport Visa often gets called Airport visa.
+With this visa, you can only have access to the Spanish international airport zone.
+The Schengen law DOES NOT ALLOW foreigners to travel/stay in the Spanish international zone without a visa.
+Airport Visa often gets called Airport visa as well.
 To know more about this visa, you can visit Do I Need Airport Transit Visa blog.

-Tourist visa is a type of short-stay visa.
-You can enter Spain with this visa to do sightseeing, visit places, holiday, etc. When you are in Spain on this visa, you can visit your family and friends as well.
-Please note that Tourist visa is the same as Spain Visitor visa.
+A tourist visa is a type of short-stay visa.
+You can enter Spain with this visa to do sightseeing, visit places, have a holiday, etc. When you are in Spain on this visa, you can visit your family and friends as well.
+Please note that a Tourist visa is the same as a Spain Visitor visa.
 To get more information about Spain tourist visa, you can visit Do I Need a tourist visa?

 B. Business Visa

 Spain business visa comes under the short-stay visa category.
 With a business visa, you enter the country for up to 90 days in six months.
 It lets you enter the country and do whatever business purpose you have.
 With this visa, you can: